Landrum Bolling: Military career and journalism

-Bolling began work as a journalist.
+Bolling began work as a journalism, serving as the first editor of the Norris Bulletin in Norris, Tennessee.
 During World War II, while teaching at Beloit College in Wisconsin, he relinquished his status as a conscientious objector to serve as a war correspondent for a collection of Wisconsin newspapers.
 He reported from the European theater, successively from Rome, Vienna, and Berlin.
 He later became one of few international correspondents to gain entry to Yugoslavia and reported from Sarajevo during its liberation from Nazi occupation.
 After the end of the war, he remained in Berlin to work as an editor for the Overseas News Agency, based in New York.

 Academic career

 Bolling was an instructor of political science at Brown University from 1938 to 1940.
 He then became an associate professor at Beloit College, and in 1948 he became a professor of political science at Earlham College.
 He was promoted to the position of General Secretary of Earlham in 1955, and in 1958 he became president of the college, a position he held for fifteen years.
 After his term ended in 1973, Bolling became the president of the Lilly Endowment, a large grant making foundation; he stayed in this position until 1978, when he became chief executive officer of the Council on Foundations.
 In these positions Bolling helped to fund research at colleges and universities across the country.
 In 1982 he served as research professor of the Institute for the Study of Diplomacy at the Georgetown University School of Foreign Service for one year.
 He was also chairman or board member of the Associated Colleges of Indiana, the Indiana Conference on Higher Education, the National Association of Protestant Colleges and Universities, and the Association of American Colleges.